 1. Open Azure Portal and search for Azure Data Lake Storage.
 You can select Gen1.
 Gen2 will be covered in another post.

-2. Click Add button to initiate New Data Lake Storage Gen 1 window:
+2. Click Add button to initiate the New Data Lake Storage Gen 1 window:

 3. Fill all mandatory fields base on your preferred values.